unytco/release-domino/testing_docs/3_0_phase_3_testing_details.md

 ##### VIEW SERVICE NETWORK CONFIG

-In the Service Networks section of the Admin tab, the Details button {TODO: Change to "View Config"} will open the Service Network Config modal.
+In the Service Networks section of the Admin tab, the View Config button (Previously "Details" button.
+UI update in progress.) will open the Service Network Config modal.

 ##### SERVICE NETWORK CONSOLE